-- Be able to provide your pet’s medical history to our triage nurse.
+- Be able to provide your pet’s medical history to our triage technician.

 - Like human emergency rooms, please be prepared to wait as we are not only caring for our waiting patients, but also those who are currently hospitalized.

 If it is an emergency but does not require immediate care, you and your pet may be a good candidate for our Get In Line for the ER service.
 To see if your pet qualifies and to Get In Line for the ER, click here.
 You will be updated with current wait times and sent a text of when it is time to head to our hospital to be seen.

 How do I know whether it is something that can wait until my regular veterinarian is open tomorrow?

 If you are unsure if your pet is experiencing an emergency, please do not hesitate to call us at 847.459.7535.
 One of our experienced veterinary technicians will help you decide if it is a true emergency or not.
 If concerned, please do not hesitate to come and have our team examine your pet.
 Then, we can either administer treatment right away or advise that it is okay to wait to be seen by your regular veterinarian.
 Having our emergency animal team as a resource means we’re always just a phone call or visit away.